ntlg72/etl-ws-1/docs/source/ingestion.rst

 - **os and dotenv:** These libraries are used to manage environment variables securely.
 Loading database credentials from a .env file ensures that sensitive information is not hard-coded into the script, enhancing security and making the codebase more maintainable.

 - **sqlalchemy:** This library provides a powerful Object-Relational Mapping (ORM) capability, enabling efficient interaction with the MySQL database.
-The create_engine and text modules from SQLAlchemy simplify the process of connecting to and querying the database.
+The create_engine and text modules from SQLAlchemy simplify the process of connecting to and querying the database. ``types as sqltypes`` provides access to SQLAlchemy's type system, allowing you to explicitly define the data types of columns when creating tables or interacting with data.
+This is important for data integrity and performance.

 - **pandas:** This library is utilized for data manipulation and analysis.
 Transforming the candidates dataset into a Pandas DataFrame allows for easy manipulation and preparation before writing the data to the MySQL database.